Governance and Oversight

 Leadership for the Decade of Action

-This short report will help you to embed sustainability into your leadership culture.
+This short report can help you to embed sustainability into your leadership culture.
 Written by the United Nations Global Compact and Russell Reynolds Associates, it identifies leadership attributes that are critical for enacting sustainability-related transformations at the necessary level and scale.
-The report is informed by in-depth interviews with 55 sustainability pioneers, including chief executives and board members, and would be of particular benefit to reflective, growth-oriented leaders, and to HR teams seeking to hire and develop new leaders.
+The report is informed by in-depth interviews with 55 sustainability pioneers, including chief executives and board members, and would be of particular benefit to reflective, growth-oriented leaders and to HR teams seeking to hire and develop new leaders.

 Engaging Your Board on Sustainability: Advice for (and from) Senior Sustainability Leaders